luna/luna-book/calling-c-functions.md

 ## Pointers

-> **[info] Changes ahead!**
->
-> Since version 1.4 Luna will support managed pointers – pointers with a finalizer to run when the pointer is garbage collected.
-Currently, you need to carefully plan out memory management, as there is no way to free a pointer automatically.

 The basic pointer type is just `Pointer`.
 It takes a single argument denoting the type of its content.
 So, for example, `Pointer CInt` corresponds to `int*` in C, while `Pointer (Pointer None)` is `void**`.

 ### Creating and freeing pointers

 To create a pointer able to hold a single value of type `X` use the `malloc` method on pointer class:
 ```
 ptr = Pointer X . malloc
 ```